Applying for an Indian Visa on ArrivalGetting your eTourist Visa or eTV

 UPDATE: As of March 19, 2019, the e-Tourist visa is good for 365 days upon application and good for multiple entries (Each continuous stay during each visit should not exceed 90 days, or 180 days if you are either the citizen of the United States, Canada, the United Kingdom or Japan).

 After reading this blog thoroughly, please make sure you fill out the visa perfectly, as the Indian government may still charge you for incorrect applications.
 If you fill it out incorrectly, you may have to reapply and pay the fee again.

-You can ONLY apply for this visa 4 to 120 days before your arrival in the country.
+The latest you can apply for this visa is 4 days before your arrival into India, we obviously suggest applying much sooner (~60+ days out).
 Please apply as soon as you can and do not put it off (just in case there are any issues that come up that need to be resolved).

 Go to https://indianvisaonline.gov.in/visa/tvoa.html to familiarize yourself with the process.
 To fill out the application you’ll need information from your passport, your itinerary, a passport photo to upload, a scan of your passport to upload, and a local Indian reference name, address, and phone number (which we will provide).
 For this visa, you will NOT need to send your passport anywhere.

 Once you are ready, start the application by going back to the page above (https://indianvisaonline.gov.in/visa/tvoa.html) and clicking “e-Tourist Visa Application,” the orange button on the upper left.
 PLEASE USE THIS SITE AND ONLY THIS SITE.
 Googling “Indian visa” will take you to 3rd party sites that may look official but are not and will charge you a higher fee.
 This is what the site looks like as of January 2019, click on the orange-red “e-Visa Application” button on the left side of the screen: